 Absolutely!
 We’d love if you could get one of your homeschool network parents to nominate your daughter if possible though.
 The vote of confidence from someone other than a parent is very important to our process.

-ChickTech’s high school program kick off program will take place from November 5th to 6th.
+ChickTech’s high school program kick off program for this school year will take place November 10th-11th, 2018.

 Monthly workshops will take place all over the Portland area to accommodate as many girls as possible.

-The kick off program is a weekend long event where we will provide transportation, food, child care and education for up to 100 girls.
-After the kick off we will offer monthly workshops for the girls to continue their education through June.
+The ChickTech High School Kickoff is a weekend-long event where we provided transportation, food, child care and education for 150 high school girls.
+After the Kickoff, we host monthly workshops from December-May.

-Participants will participate in one workshop of their choice for the full two days.
-This allows for 10 hours of project time in one area so they can leave with a finished product they’re proud of by the end of the weekend.
+Participants were in one workshop of their choice for the full two days.
+This allowed for 10 hours of project time in one area so they can leave with a finished product they’re proud of by the end of the weekend.
 We have found this drastically increases their confidence in their abilities, their sense of community and belonging, and their interest in technology careers.